DannyAziz/django-rest-framework-apikeys/README.rst

 =====
-drf_apikeys
+django-rest-framework-apikeys
 =====

-drf-apikeys allows you to Authenticate your REST api with api keys on a per user basis.
+django-rest-framework-apikeys allows you to Authenticate your REST api with api keys on a per user basis.

 Quick start
 -----------